KostasLap/Recipes-Manager-with-React/recipesmanager/README.md

   - `deleteRecipe(id)`: Deletes a recipe from the list.
   - `toggleFavourite(id)`: Toggles the favorite status of a recipe.
   - `toggleShowFavourite()`: Toggles the view to show only favorite recipes.
-  - `toggleSortShow()`: Toggles the view to show sorted recipes by category.
+  - `sortRecipesByCategory`: Permanently sort the existing list.
   - `report()`: Toggles the display of the report.
   - `toggleUpdate(id)`: Toggles the update description input for a recipe.
   - `handleUpdateDescription(id)`: Updates the description of a recipe.